 From 1990 to 1995, and Onward

-Thanks to homeschool pioneers Holt and Moore, along with the founding of the HSLDA, the homeschooling community gained massive support after 1990.
-Between ‘90 and ‘95, the number of children being homeschooled doubled, rising from roughly 400,000 to 800,000.
+Thanks to homeschool pioneers Holt and Moore, along with the founding of the HSLDA, the homeschooling community gained massive support in the 20th Century.
+Between 1990 and 1995, the number of children being homeschooled doubled, rising from roughly 400,000 to 800,000.
 However, the HSLDA estimated the number of homeschooling families to be closer to one and a quarter million, taking into account those families that kept to themselves, apart from any type of organization.

 In the year 2000, the Patrick Henry College, based in Purcellville, Virginia, opened to 80 students for the fall semester.
 They did not cater to homeschool students exclusively, but they do address many of their needs.
 The college favors applicants who are Christian.